Nospoko/data-quality-platform/README.md

 ```

 For deployment, use only prod Dockerfile (not Dockerfile.dev).
 Note that it should receive `ARG EXTERNAL_API` to work correctly with the Python API.

+## Customizing Signal Processing
+To customize the signal processing settings, you can follow these steps:

+- Open the file `next\src\modules\homeChart\models\index.ts`
+- In this file, you will find the `CONVERSION_FACTOR`, `SEGMENT_START`, and `SEGMENT_END` constants.
+- Modify the values of these constants according to your requirements.
+For example, you can change the conversion factor or adjust the segment range.
+- Additionally, if you want to customize the signal processing logic itself, you can open the file `next\src\modules\homeChart\utils\processSignal.ts`.
+In this file, you can find the implementation of the `processSignal` function.